Estonia

 Indonesia

-Indonesia is a growing force in the Southeast Asian dairy market, driven by government initiatives and international partnerships.
-The country produces approximately 950 million liters of milk annually and is expanding its processing capabilities and export potential.
+Indonesia is emerging as a significant player in the Southeast Asian dairy market, driven by strategic government efforts and international collaborations.
+The country produces approximately 950 million liters of milk annually from around 600,000 dairy cattle, with significant advancements in milk processing and export activities.